-Over a telephonic interview Chris Stag, a Co-Founder of The Infatuation and it’s Chief Executive said, “How often does an iconic brand like Zagat become available?”.
+Over a telephonic interview Chris Stag, a Co-Founder of The Infatuation and its Chief Executive said, “How often does an iconic brand like Zagat become available?”.
 “When you think about its history and what Zagat means to so many people, it’s a huge opportunity.”

-“Zagat has helped us provide useful and relevant dining results for users across our various products,” Jen Fitzpatrick, a Vice President of product and engineering at Google said in a statement.
+“Zagat has helped us provide useful and relevant dining results for users across our various products,” Jen Fitzpatrick, a Vice President of product and engineering at Google, said in a statement.
 “The Infatuation is an innovative company that will be a terrific home for the Zagat brand.”

-Though there are tons of restaurant reviewing sites like Zagat in the present scenario Infatuation officials are really hopeful about the outcome of the deal.
-Nina Zagat, the former owner of Zagat said, “Tim and I are very excited for Zagat’s next chapter with The Infatuation,” she said.
+Though there are tons of restaurant reviewing sites like Zagat in the present scenario, Infatuation officials are really hopeful about the outcome of the deal.
+Nina Zagat, the former owner of Zagat, said, “Tim and I are very excited for Zagat’s next chapter with The Infatuation,” she said.
 “Their innovative approach, and their passion for helping people discover great restaurants and for building community line up with what we built with Zagat from the very beginning.”